-Learn how easy it is to make a Natural Easter Egg Dye using only Onion Skins and Vinegar.
+Learn how easy it is to make an All Natural Easter Egg Dye using only Onion Skins and Vinegar.

-Since Easter is literally just around the corner, this tutorial on how to marble dye eggs with onions is super late.
-But, I’ve been wanting to share it for years now, so here goes.
+Since Easter is literally just around the corner, this tutorial on how to marble dyeing eggs with onions is super late.
+But, I have been wanting to share it for years now, so here goes.

 Table of Contents